pofile-tspofile-ts

 ICU Compiler

 Compile ICU messages to fast JavaScript functions.
-Instead of parsing ICU syntax at runtime, the compiler generates optimized functions that directly produce formatted strings — 3× faster than Lingui and FormatJS.
+Instead of parsing ICU syntax at runtime, the compiler generates optimized functions that directly produce formatted strings — about 3× faster than intl-messageformat and 4× faster than Lingui.

 Why Compile?